AgonConsole8/agon-docs/docs/vdp/System-Commands.md

  §§§ Requires Console8 VDP 2.6.0 or above<br>
  §§§§ Requires Console8 VDP 2.7.0 or above<br>
  §§§§§ Requires Console8 VDP 2.8.0 or above<br>
+ §§§§§§ Requires Console8 VDP 2.9.0 or above<br>

 Commands between &80 and &89 will return their data back to the eZ80 via the [serial protocol](#serial-protocol).

 NB:

 - Prior to MOS 1.03 the subset commands that it supported were indexed from &00, not &80.
 For example, `VDU 23, 0, &02` to request the cursor position.
+Commands in the range &00-&7F were used on Acorn systems to control the VDU hardware, so to avoid conflicts, and to allow for the possibility of supporting some of those commands, Agon commands were re-indexed from &80.

 ## `VDU 23, 0, &0A, n`: Set cursor start line and appearance §§§§